hmueller01/pubsubclient3/README.md

 ## Limitations

+ - The client is based on the [MQTT Version 3.1.1 specification](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) with some limitations.
  - It can only publish QoS 0 messages.
 It can subscribe at QoS 0 or QoS 1.
  - The maximum message size, including header, is **256 bytes** by default.
 This is configurable via `MQTT_MAX_PACKET_SIZE` in `PubSubClient.h` or can be changed